-Each answer can be as short as a sentence but should not be longer than two paragraphs.
+Each answer should be concise but sufficient.
+So it can be as short as a sentence but should not be longer than two paragraphs.
 Enter your response in the cell next to the question.

 Note the drop-downs for 'yes/no' questions.
 If a question does not apply to your project, please select "No" or "Not applicable."